railwayapp/docs/src/docs/tutorials/add-a-cdn-using-cloudfront.md

 layout="responsive"
 width={1477} height={623} quality={100} />

-Since the data for the route has not been cached, the server receives every request, generates a new timestamp, and sends it back with a 200 status code.
+Since the data for the route has not been cached on a CDN, the server receives every request, generates a new timestamp, and sends it back with a 200 status code.

 Once we setup the CloudFront CDN, we will see how this behavior changes.